Jefferson Wartime Silver Nickels: See How Much War Nickels (1942-1945) Are Worth Today

 The silver Jefferson five-cent coin composition went into production on October 8, 1942 — just months before the metallic profile of Lincoln pennies changed to steel in 1943 to help ration copper for war ammunitions.

-With the U.S. Mint having already begun striking 1942 nickels in the usual 75% copper and 25% nickel composition, the use of the copper/ silver/ manganese alloy started late in 1942.
+Since the U.S. Mint had already begun striking 1942 nickels in the usual 75% copper and 25% nickel composition, the use of the copper / silver / manganese alloy started late in 1942.

 This special composition would last the duration of World War II thereafter — right on through 1945.

-So-called “wartime nickels” (as they are typically called by collectors and coin dealers) are special in a number of ways…
+So-called “wartime nickels” (as they are typically called by collectors and coin dealers) are unique in a number of ways — most notably, their:

-Ironically, of course, there is no nickel in these nickels.
+Ironically, of course, there is no nickel in silver war nickels.
 Yet, most people still refer to the 1942-1945 silver 5-cent pieces as nickels anyway.

-Numismatically, though, one of the most important points to make about these silver nickels is the fact that wartime nickels represent an important “first” in United States coinage history — they are the first U.S. coins to bear a “P” mintmark.
-“P” refers to the Philadelphia mint:
+Numismatically, one of the most important points to make about these silver nickels is the fact that wartime nickels represent an important “first” in United States coinage history.

 • Up until 1942, Philadelphia-minted coins never bore a mintmark.
 Philadelphia has always been the “main” U.S. Mint (or the U.S. Mint’s headquarters, to use modern corporate lingo), and no mintmark was attributed to those coins.